owensgroup/hiptracer/README.md

 HIPTracer is a library and a CLI utility for recording and playing back sequences of GPU API calls.
+Binary instrumentation can also be added during capture, creating recordings of data besides API calls (such as memory or instruction traces).
 This can be used to create a capture or trace that can be stored on disk for later playback, without access to the original executable.
 You execute your program with libhiptracer.so in the `LD_PRELOAD` environment variable, and a capture is created with minimal intrusion into the captured program.
 We include a command line utility that